 - Lake Steward: The Lake Steward monitors water levels, water quality and conditions affecting the overall health of Otter Lake and communicates with RVCA and other agencies as needed regarding the health of the lake.
 The Lake Steward generates an annual Lake Steward’s Report that is presented to the membership at the AGM and posted on the OLLA website.

 - Past President: This position is for a period of one year.
 The purpose is to provide advice to the new President to help with the transition.
 After one year, the Past President returns to a Director position subject to the three-year term limits.

 - Vice-President (if appointed): The Vice-President shall perform the duties of the President in the absence or inability of the President to act in this role.

 - Between Annual General Meetings, the general management and control of the affairs, funds and property of the corporation shall be vested in the Directors, subject only to the constitution and by-laws and decisions taken by majority vote of the members at the Annual General Meeting, or at other general meetings on the same notice as for Annual General Meetings.

 - Sixty (60) percent of the Directors shall constitute a quorum for the transaction of business of the Directors provided a reasonable effort has been made to stage a meeting of all of the Directors.

 - Motions in the meetings of Directors shall be determined by a simple majority of the votes cast.
-In the event of a tie vote, the Presidents vote can be used to break the tie.
+In the case of a tie vote, the motion is automatically defeated.